nmcmahon3027/Notes/README.md

                                               //Inherites all from BaseClass
                                               //Inherites methods & variables defined in BaseClass public void printSomething() { //presidence over same method from BaseClass

+        super.printSomething();//Now it prints from BaseClass
+                                //uses printSomthing() method from super class (BaseClass)
+                                //this OVERWRITES this method and used method from super
-        System.out.println("This was printed from ChildClass");
+        //System.out.println("This was printed from ChildClass");
     }

     public static void main(String [] args) {